OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 In this scenario, the add-in helps the user indicate if their message has recipients external to their organization by prepending "[External]" to the message subject.
 When the user sends an email message that includes external recipients, the add-in appends a disclaimer to the message.

-## Build and run the solution
+## Run the sample

-1. Clone or download this repository.
+You can run this sample in Outlook on Windows or in a browser.
+The add-in web files are served from this repo on GitHub.

-1. In the command line, go to the **outlook-tag-external** folder from your root directory.
+1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Run the following command to download the dependencies required to run the sample.

-    ```command&nbsp;line
-    npm install
-    ```

-1. Run the following command to start the localhost web server.

-    ```command&nbsp;line
-    npm run dev-server
-    ```

-1. Sideload the add-in to Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload the add-in manifest to Outlook on Windows, or Outlook on the web by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://docs.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

-Once the add-in is loaded, use the following steps to try out the functionality.
+Once the add-in is loaded use the following steps to try out the functionality.

 1. Open Outlook on Windows or in a browser.
 1. Create a new message.